2019–20 Pasay Voyagers season

 The 2019–20 Pasay Voyagers season was the second season of the franchise in the Maharlika Pilipinas Basketball League (MPBL).

 The team entered this season after finishing 8–17 in the previous season.
 After starting 3–5, the Voyagers would win nine of their next ten games, including a seven-game winning streak that capped off with their 10th win on September 19, which surpassed their previous campaign in win percentage.
-Despite going going 1–6 in the seven games after that, they would finish the season going 4–1 in their last five games, culminating with their 17th victory to clinch the eighth seed in the North Division.
+Despite going 1–6 in the seven games after that, they would finish the season going 4–1 in their last five games, culminating with their 17th victory to clinch the eighth seed in the North Division.
 They would then be swept by the San Juan Knights in the Division Quarterfinals.

 The team played all of their home games this season at Cuneta Astrodome.